High School Programs

 High School Scholarship Program

-High Schools that host a minimum of two blood drives per academic year are eligible for the Community Blood Center High School Scholarship Program.
-Administrators may award scholarships to a student who demonstrates leadership and volunteerism in the organization of the high school blood drive.
-Scholarships in the amount of $250 - $750 are available, depending on the total number of blood drives per academic year and the total donations.
+High Schools that host blood drives are eligible for the Community Blood Center High School Scholarship Program.
+Administrators may award a scholarship per school year to a student who demonstrates leadership and volunteerism in the organization of the high school blood drive school year.
+Scholarships in the amount of $500 - $1000 are available, depending on the total number of units collected per academic year at their high school blood drives.

 Little Doctors Program®